iyzg/iyzg.github.io/_drafts/kaunta-collection-003.md

 permalink: the-kaunta-collection-003
 ---

-TODO: Rewrite all solutions to be clearer and have more comments explaining each section

 Welcome to the Kaunta Collection!
 If you're new to the series, the Kaunta Collection is a monthly compilation of the most interesting problems I've solved within that timeframe along with hints and my own editorial for each.
-(TODO:
-Maybe leave thing here about sharing if they like instead of at the bottom).

 ## Problem List